anass-b/VectorDrawingApp/README.md

-# Vector Drawing - Direct2D and MFC based desktop app
+# Vector Drawing - Direct2D and MFC based Desktop App

 This app uses Direct2D for rendering and MFC for the UI.